MIT researchers’ new system could reduce data center latency: Helping clients access the most advanced technology

 How does Fastpass work?

 As part of its new protocol approach, Fastpass utilizes a central server known as an arbiter.
 This hardware provides the decision-making abilities for the system, controlling which network nodes can send data to which other nodes during a certain window of time.
 When nodes receive a request to transmit content, they in turn put in a request to the arbiter.
 The central server then sends a routing assignment that the node is programmed to follow.

 In the MIT News article, Jonathan Perry, one of the authors of the Fastpass paper stated: “If you have to pay these maybe 40 microseconds to go to the arbiter, can you really gain much from the whole scheme? …Surprisingly, you can.”

-What does this mean for data centre clients?
+What does this mean for data center clients?

-This new technology could not only improve the way data centres deal with incoming traffic, but could have a direct impact on data centre clients as well.
+This new technology could not only improve the way data centers deal with incoming traffic, but could have a direct impact on data center clients as well.
 Reduced latency means faster outgoing services, which translates into clients being able to access resources faster than ever and exchange internet traffic with considerably boosted speeds.

-The possibility of game-changing technological innovations like Fastpass underscore both just how much the data centre and connectivity world is changing, and also the increasing importance of having access to a data centre provider with a global footprint.
+The possibility of game-changing technological innovations like Fastpass underscore both just how much the data center and connectivity world is changing, and also the increasing importance of having access to a data center provider with a global footprint.

 Digital Realty’s global footprint and broad connectivity offers our clients the ability to extend new technologies like this much more widely.

 – John Sarkis, General Manager, Colocation & Connectivity